Madhumita Das: Career

 Das has a teaching and research career spanning more than 39 years.
 In July 2017 she was appointed as the vice-chancellor of Fakir Mohan University, Balasore.
 Odisha, India.
 She assumed the position on 2 August 2017.
 Before joining this position she was working as a geology professor in Utkal University, Bhubaneswar, Odisha.

-She has served several important positions in different institutions and organisations.
+She has served several important positions in different institutions and organizations.
 In 1989–90 she was also a German Academic Exchange Service (DAAD) fellow.
 She was a coordinator at National Working Group.
 UGC-SAP-DRS, of Utkal University.
 She is currently the vice-president of South Asian Association of Women Geoscientists (SAAWG) and a member of International Association for Promoting Geoethics (IAPG).

 As of 2017, she published more than 120 research papers in different journals.
 She completed 7 research project supported by University Grants Commission.
 She mentored 1 D.Sc, 17 Ph.
 D and 21 M.Phil students.